 - During the qualifying (KO tournaments) or the regular phase (tournaments by divisions), until a certain moment from which would be unlikely to have enough time to complete the qualifying.

-When you get into Ludoteka you can read the tournaments that are just started or about to start, so that you can take part inmediately.
+You can read the tournaments that are just started or about to start in the tournaments page, so that you can take part inmediately.

 Start of the games